ngozz/English-Dictionary/README.md

 Remember to **DISABLE** them after.
 They **WILL** break some websites.

+# How to use ENG-ENG dictionary
+You can run it as is.
+No need to do anything.

 # How to use Antonyms and Synonyms searcher
 Antonyms and Synonyms searcher needs your own API.
 You can register one here: [MERRIAM-WEBSTER](https://www.dictionaryapi.com/products/api-collegiate-thesaurus)